fravoll/solidity-patterns/README.md

   * [**String Equality Comparison**](docs/string_equality_comparison.md): Check for the equality of two provided strings in a way that minimizes average gas consumption for a large number of different inputs.
   * [**Tight Variable Packing**](docs/tight_variable_packing.md): Optimize gas consumption when storing or loading statically-sized variables.
   * [**Memory Array Building**](docs/memory_array_building.md): Aggregate and retrieve data from contract storage in a gas efficient way.

-## Help me evaluate!

-Right now, the patterns are in the evaluation stage.
-To help me evaluate the patterns, feel free to open issues or pull requests, to point out possible improvements or fix any errors I may have overlooked.

 ## Disclaimer